 Building communities through art inspires creativity in artists and art enthusiasts alike.
 That creativity becomes the power by which a lively society is generated.
 Tokyo University of the Arts supports not only physical “things,” the basic elements of art, but also engage with art as “events” by presenting opportunities for the general public to enjoy art and contribute to society at large.

 Art communicators, “Tobira” are community builders – they connect people with a variety of value systems by fostering communication through art.
 Their primary objective is to realize an ever more inclusive society by fostering healthy environments for the exchange of different opinions and values.
 Tobira as a word carries double meanings: Tobi is the Japanese abbreviation for the Tokyo Metropolitan Art Museum, but it also implies the action of “opening a new gateway (in Japanese, tobira)” to the world.
-Tobira consists of adults over the age of 18, who usually work as office administrators, teachers, students, freelancers, housewives and retirees.
+Tobira consists of adults over the age of 18, who usually work as office administrators, teachers, students, freelancers, homemakers and retirees.
 Their various duties include: facilitating art appreciation classes for students, planning and conducting architectural tours in the museum, assisting those with disabilities to visit exhibitions and workshops.
 Tobira are more than volunteers: they independently plan and facilitate their own events.
 More than a hundred Tobira are currently involved with the program, and they are working on equal footing with museum curators and university faculty in search of the new social role of a museum.

 Tobira develop their skills as an art communicator by attending a series of lectures and activities called the “Principal Session” and the “Practical Session” and through learning the museum’s mission and the university’s main message.
 The third year Tobira can hold their “Down the Road” Seminars to plan their activities after the formal term of service concludes.
 Through cycles of learning and practice, the activities they lead in the museums become ever more refined.